 Staplehurst Parish Council

 The Parish Council represents the local community, delivers services to meet local needs and aspires to improve quality of life and community well-being.
-However, parish councils are limited to what they are able to do, which is set out within legislation.
+However, parish councils are limited in what they are able to do, which is set out within legislation.